Liberation and Societe Generale hit by Paris gun attacks

 Police in Paris are on high alert after gun attacks at the newspaper Liberation and the bank Societe Generale.

-A photographer, 27, was seriously hurt and a motorist was briefly taken hostage not far from Societe Generale and forced to drive to the Champs Elysees before he was allowed to go.
+briefly taken hostage not far from Societe Generale and forced to drive

 On Friday an armed man broke into the Paris offices of the 24-hour news channel BFMTV but fired no shots.